crcass/rps-multiplayer/README.md

 ![RPS - Multiplayer](/assets/images/thumbnail.jpg)

+## Technology

+This app was built with [jQuery](https://jquery.com/) & [Firebase](https://firebase.google.com/)

-## Overview
+## Concept

-This version of Rock, Paper, Scissors is played by two different players on different devices.
-Neither player can see the other's selection until the round is complete.
-Each player's stats persist between sessions and there is a custom built chat feature that players can use during the game.
+A Rock, Paper, Scissors game that can be played between users in different tabs or on different devices.
+I wanted to make sure that each player could only see their choices until both players had made their selection.
+I also wanted to inlcude a chat feature for some friendly competitive banter.

 ## Game Start